canada-ca/PCTF-CCP/README.md

 ## Overview

-The most recent discussion slides can be found on [PCTF Beta Version Google Slides](https://docs.google.com/presentation/d/1BI3HuvluE_nd7k3hqeLIX6L7sQFtoGrjO07TFl0iZGo/edit?usp=sharing)
+The most recent discussion slides can be found here:
+[PCTF Beta Version Google Slides](https://docs.google.com/presentation/d/1BI3HuvluE_nd7k3hqeLIX6L7sQFtoGrjO07TFl0iZGo/edit?usp=sharing)

 The Pan-Canadian Trust Framework(PCTF) is designed for use by public and private sector services within the Canadian context.
 As the framework evolves, digital identities from other countries will be accepted, such as the [European eID](https://ec.europa.eu/digital-single-market/en/trust-services-and-eid).